-When hiking in Pu Luong Nature Reserve in Northern Vietnam, we found a species of Stinging Nettle Slug Caterpillar on a Banana leaf.
-My local friends got highly nervous when seeing it and I was intensely warned against touching it.
+When hiking in Pu Luong Nature Reserve in northern Vietnam, we found a species of Stinging Nettle Slug Caterpillar on a Banana leaf.
+My local friends got highly nervous when they saw it, and I was intensely warned against touching it.

 Description of specimen

-Stinging nettle slug caterpillars are larvae instars of a small, hairy moth that belongs to the taxonomic family of Limacodidae.
+Stinging nettle slug caterpillars are larvae instars of a small-sized, hairy moth that belongs to the taxonomic family of Limacodidae.
 Wikipedia – see here – describes them as:

 ‘… The larvae are often liberally covered in protective stinging hairs and are mostly tropical, but occur worldwide, with about 1800 described species and probably many more as yet undescribed species…’.